blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 We now have our dataset ready for training.

-### **Step 3g – Select and train your model** (6)
+### **Step 3g – Select and train your model** (7)

 Instantiate your model by selecting the classification algorithm.
 For the purposes of this tutorial, we will be using a Two-class Boosted Decision Tree.
+We chose the Two-class Boosted Decision Tree as it was an explainable model making it easier for executives to understand the first iteration of this machine learning implementation.
+We also know that Boosting will improve our results by virtue of it being an ensemble.
 * In the search box, enter “_classification_”, and you see the classification algorithms available
 * Choose your algorithm.
 In our tutorial, we will be using _Two-class Boosted Decision Tree_
 * Drag and Drop the _Two-class Boosted Decision Tree_ classifier to your canvas